-2.2.
+3.2.
 Lodging an application

-According to the law, the applicant must lodge the application within six working days from the date the application was "made" at the place that it was made, provided that it is possible to do so within that period.83 If an application is not lodged within this time, the applicant is considered to have implicitly withdrawn or abandoned his or her application.84 Finally, within three days from lodging the application, a confirmation that an application has been made must be provided.85 In practice an application is made and lodged at the same time and a confirmation that the application has been made is issued.
+According to the law, the applicant must lodge the application within six working days from the date the application was "made", at the place that it was made, provided that it is possible to do so within that period.
+If an application is not lodged within this time, the applicant is considered to have implicitly withdrawn or abandoned their application.
+Lastly, within three days from lodging the application, a confirmation that an application has been made must be provided.
+In practice an application is made and lodged at the same time and a confirmation that the application has been made is issued.
 Therefore, there are rarely, if any, applications that will be considered to have been implicitly withdrawn or abandoned at this stage.

 Fingerprints, according to the law, should be taken when an application is made.
-86 However, in practice fingerprints are usually taken by the AIU when an application is lodged.
+However, in practice fingerprints are usually taken by the AIU when an application is lodged.
 Fingerprints are taken for applicants and all dependants aged 14 and over.